Sec Section

 • sec-section

-The members of each google group consists of stable counterparts and the correct eng-dev-[sub-department]-[team] group of engineers.
-When stable counterparts change, or team members onboard/offboard the appropriate group should be updated.
+The members of each google group consists of stable counterparts and the correct eng-dev-[stage]-[group] group of engineers.
+When stable counterparts change, or team members onboard/offboard the appropriate group should be updated by the EM of the respective group.

 Staying Informed and Informing Team Members